Augustus Pugin: Architectural commissions

 Following the destruction by fire of the Palace of Westminster in Westminster, London, in 1834, Pugin was employed by Sir Charles Barry to supply interior designs for his entry to the architectural competition which would determine who would build the new Palace of Westminster.
 Pugin also supplied drawings for the entry of James Gillespie Graham.
 This followed a period of employment when Pugin had worked with Barry on the interior design of King Edward's School, Birmingham.
-Despite his conversion to the Roman Catholic Church in 1834, Pugin designed and refurbished both Anglican and Catholic churches throughout England.
+Despite his conversion to Catholicism in 1834, Pugin designed and refurbished both Anglican and Catholic churches throughout England.

 Other works include St. Chad's Cathedral, Erdington Abbey, and Oscott College, all in Birmingham, England.
-He also designed the collegiate buildings of St. Patrick and St. Mary in St. Patrick's College, Maynooth, Ireland; though not the collegiate chapel.
+He also designed the collegiate buildings of St Patrick and St Mary in St Patrick's College, Maynooth, Ireland; though not the collegiate chapel.
 His original plans included both a chapel and an aula maxima (great hall), neither of which were built because of financial constraints.
-The college chapel was designed by a follower of Pugin, the Irish architect J. J. McCarthy.
-Also in Ireland, Pugin designed St. Mary's Cathedral in Killarney, St. Aidan's Cathedral in Enniscorthy (renovated in 1996), and the Dominican Church of the Holy Cross in Tralee.
-He revised the plans for St. Michael Church in Ballinasloe, County Galway, Ireland.
-Bishop Wareing also invited Pugin to design what eventually became Northampton Cathedral, a project that was completed in 1864 by Pugin's son Edward Welby Pugin.
+The college chapel was designed by a follower of Pugin, the Irish architect James Joseph McCarthy.
+Also in Ireland, Pugin designed St Mary's Cathedral, Killarney (1842–45), St Aidan's Cathedral in Enniscorthy (renovated in 1996), and the Dominican Church of the Holy Cross in Tralee.
+He revised the plans for St Michael's Church, Ballinasloe, County Galway, Ireland.
+Bishop William Wareing also invited Pugin to design what eventually became Northampton Cathedral, a project that was completed in 1864 by one of Pugin's sons, Edward Welby Pugin.

 Pugin visited Italy in 1847; his experience there confirmed his dislike of Renaissance and Baroque architecture, but he found much to admire in the medieval art of northern Italy.

-Stained Glass
+Stained glass

 Pugin was a prolific designer of stained glass.
 He worked with Thomas Willement, William Warrington and William Wailes before persuading his friend John Hardman to start stained glass production.